 The focus of this episode is on Dr. Peter Liljedhal’s research on how to improve thinking and problem-solving in the classroom.
 Dr. Liljedahl talks about the concept of vertical non-permanent surface and visibly random grouping as effective practices for building aspects of a thinking classroom.

 Episode 3: Dr. Engida Gebre

 How do students learn, critique and understand online data sources?
 How do they make sense of the knowledge available in online representation.
-This episode focuses on Dr Engida Gebre who is the primary investigator of the Learning Design for Developing Young Adult's Data Literacy and Representation Competences project.
-Prof. Gebre explore the questions: how do students learn, critique and understand online data sources?
+This episode focuses on Dr. Engida Gebre who is the primary investigator of the Learning Design for Developing Young Adult's Data Literacy and Representation Competences project.
+Dr. Gebre explore the questions: how do students learn, critique and understand online data sources?
 How do they make sense of the knowledge available in online representation?

 Episode 2: Dr. Suzanne Smythe

-This episodes focuses on Dr. Suzanne Smythe, one of the co-authors of the newly collaboratively released book: Disrupting the Boundaries in Education and Research.
+This episode focuses on Dr. Suzanne Smythe, one of the co-authors of the newly collaboratively released book: Disrupting the Boundaries in Education and Research.
 The book, composed by an interdisciplinary group of professors at Simon Fraser University, explores the question: “How can we work together in new ways across our scholarly locations of early childhood, education, mathematics, language, adult learning, and teacher education?”

 Episode 1: Dr. Charles Bingham